 - 1. The denial of an application for W-2 was incorrect; - 2.
 The application was not acted upon within 12 working days; - 3.
 The employment position placement was inappropriate; - 4.
-The Case Management Services for Job Ready (CMJ) placement was inappropriate; - 5.
+The CMJ placement was inappropriate; - 5.
 The W-2 payment was incorrectly ended, reduced or subject to an overpayment; and/or - 6.
-The denial of a good cause request for non-cooperation with child support was incorrect.
+The denial of a good cause request for non-cooperation with child support was incorrect. - 7.
+The agency's determination of an IPV was incorrect.